Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_04.md

 `ng-click` binds the click event to an expression - we just call a method that we will implement soon on the `partiesList`!

-Now let's implement the logic on the controller of the directive:
+Now let's implement the logic on the controller of the Component:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="4.4"}}

-> Parties is a Mongo.Collection object, and `insert` method inserts a new object to the collection and assign an id for the new object.
+> Parties is a Mongo.Collection object, and the [insert method](http://docs.meteor.com/#/full/insert) inserts a new object to the collection and assign an id for the new object.

+> Meteor support Javascript ES2015 as default so we can take advantage of that and define our `addParty` function as an [Arrow Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

 Open a different browser, click the button and see how the party is added on both clients.
 So simple!